tdeekens/promster/readme.md

 fastify.register(promsterPlugin);
 ```

-The plugin attaches the internal `prom-client` to your Fastify instance.
+The plugin attaches the internal `@prometheus-io/client` to your Fastify instance.
 This may come in handy as later you can:

 ```js
 // Create an e.g. custom counter